Aniketh01/aniketh01.github.io/index.md

 I graduated from [Amrita Vishwa Vidyapeetham](https://www.amrita.edu/) in 2020, with a major in Computer Science.
 I was selected twice as a Google Summer of Code student, with KDE (2017) and GNU Linux (2018).
 Parallel to my second GSoC, I spend my summer at Ben Gurion University, Israel as a summer exchange student studying the use of Machine Learning with cyber security and business intelligence.

-I was also an active member of [amFOSS](https://amfoss.in) club advised by [Vipin P](https://www.linkedin.com/in/vipin-pavithran?originalSubdomain=in). amFOSS is a student-run community where like-minded people gather together to learn, solve and have tonnes of fun working on computer scienceproblems and on exciting projects.
+I was also an active member of [amFOSS](https://amfoss.in) club advised by [Vipin P](https://www.linkedin.com/in/vipin-pavithran?originalSubdomain=in). amFOSS is a student-run community where like-minded people gather together to learn, solve and have tonnes of fun working on computer science problems and on exciting projects.

 More Details are enclosed in my [CV]({{ "/assets/Aniketh_CV.pdf" | relative_url }}).
 Detailed description of my interest could be found in [here]({{ "/assets/Cover_letter.pdf" | relative_url }}).